Speaker John Bercow, UK parliament's Brexit umpire-cum-player, steps down

 Not least on Brexit when his rulings on complex procedural points have allowed those opposed to the government’s plans to add extra checks and balances to the Brexit process.

-Unsurprisingly, in a deeply divided parliament, Bercow’s approach earned him as much praise as it did rancor.
+Unsurprisingly, in a deeply divided parliament, Bercow’s approach earned him as much praise as it did rancour.

 “You have stood up for parliament when it has to be stood up for, and we thank you for that,” Labour Party Leader Jeremy Corbyn said.